From the desk of Harsh Strongman

 If you are looking for opportunity, you will start seeing more opportunities come to you (or you’ll start seeing opportunities that you were previously blind to).

-An easy way to observe this law in action is to note that people attract friends who are similar to themselves – smart people hang out with other smart people, fit people have fit friends, people who really like a sport will often have friends who like that sport, etc.
+An easy way to observe this law in action is to note that people attract friends who are similar to them – smart people hang out with other smart people, fit people have fit friends, people who really like a sport will often have friends who like that sport, etc.